Code-Institute-Submissions/oonyekpe-dogs-in-the-hood_MayResub/README.md

 ### Manual Testing
-* On the main menu, I manually the following on the app:
+* On the main menu, I manually tested the following on the app:

 1. On the main menu, what happens when an invalid email address is entered?
 See the screenshot of the result below: